vistadataproject/vistadataproject.github.io/artifacts/cprsRPCBreakdown/scopeMetaB2.md

 __Build 2 (Remainder post 1.1)__: 3

-__Note__: these are Meta RPCs for Pharmacy, PCE, Graph and other ancillary domains/functions that are beyond PDE scope.
-It is an open question how many should be done in VAM year 1.

 __Note__: missed from B1.1 - tracked for ease in the Patient clinical list on Jira

 \# | Name | Type | File(s) | Parameter(s) | Comment